thunderrabbit/barefoot_rob/content/events/2021/01/21weekly-alignment---staying-tuned.md

 #### Details

 [Knowing you are enough](/blog/2021/01/14/weekly-alignment-you-are-enough/) is a great start.
-Learn ways to stay aligned with this knowledge while moving forward.
+Learn ways to [stay aligned with your inner spirit](/blog/2021/01/21/weekly-alignment-recognize-your-magnificence/) while moving forward.

 #### About Weekly Alignments